Now today is April Fool’s Day. It seems like this would be a good time for all of us to

 virtually anything that can be pulled from any topic if you look at things from new and

 exciting points of view.
-I’ve always felt those types of thought processes open our minds
+I feel those types of thought processes open our minds

-really wide so we make connections not apparent through the blinders of everyday life.
+really wide, forming connections not apparent through the blinders of everyday life.

-Getting such thoughts started can be a challenge, so this post is something I’m writing as
+Getting such thoughts started can be hard, so this post is something I’m writing as

 one long rant, not taking the time to think things through too much.
-I find that filters
+This filters

-need to consider object lessons as part of the process, things that are obviously wrong,
+need to consider object lessons too; things that are obviously wrong,

 and yet teach a lesson on how to do something right (or better).